-Project Name ID FFY 2020 Funding FFY 2020 Work Progress and Products FFY 2021 Funding FFY 2 Unified Planning Work 8321 8321 \$116,050 Developed the FFY 2021 UPWP. \$127,480 Activities generally rer Program rogram Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP. the MPO in producing emphasis in FFY 2021 the UPWP Study Reco Conducted outreach to advocacy and policy groups and interested citizens to gauge needs and collect study ideas for the FFY 2021 UPWP and beyond.
+Project Name ID FFY 2020 Funding FFY 2020 Work Progress and Products FFY 2021 Funding FFY 2021 Planned Work Progress and Products Unified Planning Work Program 8321 \$116,050 Developed the FFY 2021 UPWP.
+Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP.
+Conducted outreach to advocacy and policy groups and interested citizens to gauge needs and collect study ideas for the FFY 2021 UPWP and beyond.
 Discussed UPWP matters with Advisory Council, including development of study ideas for the UPWP and education about the UPWP products and process.
 Maintained the UPWP Study Recommendations Tracking Database.
-Held internal discussions on potential future changes to the UPWP process and document.
-Transportation Equity Program 521 \$171,850 Completed the memo Development of the DI/DB Policy for the LRTP: Phase One documenting the MPO's effort to develop a Disparate Impact and Disproportionate Burden Policy for use in the LRTP. \$174,100 Activities generally rer New activities will incl LRTP and developing t Provided annual Title VI update to MassDOT/FHWA.
+Held internal discussions on potential future changes to the UPWP process and document. \$127,480 Activities generally remain the same every year, with staff supporting the MPO in producing its annual (FFY 2022) UPWP.
+A potential point of emphasis in FFY 2021 may be developing an interactive online interface for the UPWP Study Recommendations Tracking Database.
+Transportation Equity Program 8521 \$171,850 Completed the memo Development of the DI/DB Policy for the LRTP: Phase One documenting the MPO's effort to develop a Disparate Impact and Disproportionate Burden Policy for use in the LRTP.
+Provided annual Title VI update to MassDOT/FHWA.
 Supported the MPO's public participation program in outreach to and engagement with Title VI, EJ, and other nondiscrimination populations.
 Provided technical support to the LRTP, TIP, and MPO-guided studies.
 Convened an internal staff-based Transportation Equity Analysis Committee in support of updating existing and developing new equity-related analytical techniques.
 Developed proposals for revisions to the equity criteria for TIP project selection.
 Provided public outreach support for revisions to the TIP project selection criteria.
 Developed proposals for revisions to metrics analyzed in the LRTP DI/DB analysis.
-Developed preliminary analyses for assessing equity in the LRTP needs assessment.
+Developed preliminary analyses for assessing equity in the LRTP needs assessment. \$174,100 Activities generally remain the same every year.
+New activities will include finalizing the MPO's LRTP DI/DB Policy for the LRTP and developing the MTOI tool for MPO use.